complexdatacollective/Server/README.md

 MDNS is used to advertise services to Network Canvas clients.
 On Windows and Linux, you'll need to install some dependencies first — see the [mdns installation instructions](https://www.npmjs.com/package/mdns#installation).

+The [Network Canvas Readme](https://github.com/codaco/Network-Canvas#windows-environment) has detailed instructions for getting MDNS running on Windows.

 ## Running

 To run the UI: